stenly311/Ariane_NETCore/README.md

 Code conventions are based on ReSharper - if you don't have it, follow ones at VS.

-Tell me how you like it by giving me a feedback on [your feedback](https://www.martinstanik.com "My personal home page").
+Tell me how you like it by giving me a feedback on [my Web site](https://www.martinstanik.com "My personal Web page").
 Enjoy the application!

 ## Authors